 11. Helium’s widely produced here.

 Amarillo, TX, produces more helium than anywhere else in the world.
 In fact, it’s thought to boast up to 90% of the natural gas in recoverable supply.

 There are plenty of famous Texans, such as all-around entertainer Jamie Foxx, singer Beyoncé and actress Jennifer Garner.

-There are more species of bird living in Texas than in any other state.
+There are more species of birds living in Texas than in any other state.
 Therefore, grab your binoculars and head for the freeway.

 While Texas is undeniably massive in terms of area, it’s not even the biggest state in the US.
 Yet again, it falls to second place, this time behind the mammoth state of Alaska.

 When Texas gets hot, it gets HOT.
-The hottest heat on record in the state reached an ice cream meltingly humid temperature of 48.8 degrees C!
+The hottest heat on record in the state reached an ice cream meltingly humid temperature of 119.8 degrees F!

 As everything is bigger in Texas, so is the State Capitol Building.
 It’s the biggest building of its kind in the US.

 A really strange law in Texas revolves around marriage.
-Apparently, if you claim someone to be your wife or husband publicly at least three times, the state recognises it as a legal truth.
-It’s not too clear how often this rule holds up in modern court of law, however!
+Apparently, if you claim someone to be your wife or husband publicly at least three times, the state recognizes it as a legal truth.
+It’s not too clear how often this rule holds up in a modern court of law, however!